bchafe/adshield/README.md

 Requirements:
-- A machine running Linux, Unix, etc
+- A machine running Linux, Unix, etc.
 - Bash, Sudo and Curl installed on said system

 To Use*: